SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

 ##### TCP Rx Throughput

-To measure TCP Rx throughput, configure the SiWx91x as TCP server and start a TCP client on the remote PC.
+To measure TCP Rx throughput, configure the SiWx91x as a TCP server and start a TCP client on the remote PC.
 The iPerf command to start the TCP client is:

   > `C:\> iperf.exe -c <Module_IP> -p <module_PORT> -i 1 -t <time interval in sec>`